Borneo field sites

-We have also used these field facilities to stage atmospheric measurement campaigns, such as the NERC-funded Oxidant and Particle Photochemical Processes above a South-East Asian tropical rain forest (OP3) campaign.
+We have also used these field facilities to stage atmospheric measurement campaigns, such as the NERC-funded Oxidant and Particle Photochemical Processes above a South-East Asian tropical rainforest campaign.

-Research and training at these field sites involves working with scientists from partner institutions that include Universiti Malaysia Sabah, Universiti Putra Malaysia and Malaysia Meteorological Department.
+Research and training at these field sites involve working with scientists from partner institutions that include Universiti Malaysia Sabah, Universiti Putra Malaysia and Malaysia Meteorological Department.

 Contact: Dr Nick Chappell